Pabeks/Project-1/Project-19.md

 ### __USING TERRAFORM IAC TOOL TO AUTOMATE AWS CLOUD SOLUTION FOR 2 COMPANY WEBSITES (INTRODUCING TERRAFORM CLOUD, ANSIBLE & PACKER) - CONTINUATION__.

-In [Project-18](https://github.com/dybran/Project-18/blob/main/Project-18.md), we migrated our __terraform.tfstate__ file to __S3__ bucket for easy collaboration amongst DevOps team mates in an organisation.
-We will be introducing [__Terraform Cloud__](https://developer.hashicorp.com/terraform/cloud-docs) to further automate the process.
+In [Project-18](https://github.com/dybran/Project-18/blob/main/Project-18.md), I migrated the __terraform.tfstate__ file to __S3__ bucket for easy collaboration amongst DevOps team mates in an organisation.
+I will be introducing [__Terraform Cloud__](https://developer.hashicorp.com/terraform/cloud-docs) to further automate the process.

+This documentation provides a step-by-step guide on using Terraform Cloud, Ansible, and Packer together to provision infrastructure in AWS.
+Terraform is used for defining and managing infrastructure as code, Ansible for configuring servers, and Packer for building machine images.
+By combining these tools, you can automate the provisioning process and ensure consistent, reproducible infrastructure deployments.

 __BENEFITS:__